OpenST/ost-wallet-sdk-ios/README.md

 ### Authorize session
 A session is a period of time during which a sessionKey is authorized to sign transactions under a pre-set limit on behalf of the user.

-The device manager, which controls the tokens authorizes sessions. <br/><br/>
+The device manager, which controls the tokens, authorizes sessions. <br/><br/>
 **Parameters**<br/>
 &nbsp;_userId: OstKit user id provided by application server_<br/>
 &nbsp;_spendingLimitInWei: Spending limit in a transaction in WEI_<br/>